couchbaselabs/couchbase-mobile-tools/BUILDING.md

 ### macOS

-There are no tricks here, the build script should work as is as long as you have cmake installed.
+There are no tricks here, the build script should work as is as long as you have CMake installed (e.g. via HomeBrew.)

 ### Linux